 To read the school’s Safeguarding policies please follow the links below:

 Mrs C Jordan – Headteacher

-Both members of staff receive regular training and updates.
+All three Senior Leaders receive regular, termly training and updates.
 Staff at St. Columba’s all use the CPOMS electronic recording system to record safeguarding concerns.
 If you ever have a concern about child safety or safety on the school site, please bring it to the immediate attention of a member of staff, so it can be responded to as soon as possible.

 What is Operation Encompass?

 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children will often arrive at school distressed, upset and unprepared for the day.

 North Tyneside Council, the police and nominated Key Adults in school (Mrs Jordan, Miss Quinn and Mrs McGrady) will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.